tonoyaahmed1/amazon-product-rating-model/README.md

 ### Task 4

 The purpose of task 4 is to imputate the null values in the dataset.
 For the 'price' variable, we created two new columns to imputate the nulls, using the mean and median of all the non-null values.
-For teh 'title' variable, we imputated the nulls using the special string "unknown".
+For the 'title' variable, we imputated the nulls using the special string "unknown".

 ### Task 5